desmos-labs/desmjs/docs/docs/02-desmjs/03-perform-transactions.md

 ## Overview

-In order to be able to perform transaction you need to do the following operations:
+In order to be able to perform transactions you need to do the following steps:
 1. Instantiate an instance of [`Signer`](docs/api/classes/desmoslabs_desmjs.Signer.md);
 2. Instantiate a [`DesmosClient`](docs/api/classes/desmoslabs_desmjs.DesmosClient.md) with the
 [`connectWithSigner`](docs/api/classes/desmoslabs_desmjs.DesmosClient.md#connectwithsigner) function;